Daewoo Espero: Netherlands

 In Netherlands, the market started in 1995 and terminated in 1997.
 There were two trim levels with three engines.
 The base model was named 'GLX' with a 1.5 DOHC engine and also what Poland got.
 Then, there was the second model which was named 'CD' and had either a 1.8 SOHC engine or a 2.0 SOHC engine.
 The 1.8 litre and the 2.0 litre had hubcaps as standard but some got air-conditioning.
 Automatic transmission, a spoiler and different types of alloy wheels were optional on all models.

 Promotions were provided, this included a three-month/3,000 km refund period, three-year/50,000 km maintenance warranty, three-year/100,000 km warranty, three-year paint warranty and a six-year anti-corrosion warranty.

 A facelift was introduced in 1996, including revamped door mirrors and indicator fenders.

-Limited edition models included the 'Executive' which basically was a sumptuous version of the Espero.
-The badges were located at the body wings, had alloy wheels, it had automatic transmission and had wooden trims inside for a more executive look.
+Limited edition models included the 'Executive', which was basically a more luxurious version of the Espero.
+The badges were located at the body wings, and it had alloy wheels, an automatic transmission and wooden trim inside for a more executive look.
 This was actually a package rather than a separate model.
-There was also the 'Colour Design' model which had special type alloy wheels.
+There was also the 'Colour Design' model, which had special type alloy wheels.

 Depending on the specification, these were the following prices: